linux-kdevops/kdevops-history/docs/kdevops-terraform.md

 ## Getting set up with cloud providers

-To get set up with cloud providers with terraform we provide some more references below which are specific to each cloud provider.
+To get set up with cloud providers with Terraform we provide some more references below which are specific to each cloud provider.